ferstl/pedantic-pom-enforcers/README.md

 ### How to use the Pedantic POM Enforcers
+The *Pedantic POM Enforcers* are available on [Maven Central](http://central.maven.org/maven2/com/github/ferstl/pedantic-pom-enforcers/).
+So no further repository configuration is required.

-To activate the *Pedantic POM enforcers*, just declare them in the configuration of the `maven-enforcer-plugin`.
-The simplest way of doing this is by using the `CompoundPedanticEnforcer`, which is able to aggregate all choosen enforcer rules.
+To activate the enforcer rules, just declare them in the configuration of the `maven-enforcer-plugin`.
+The simplest way of doing this is using the `CompoundPedanticEnforcer`, which is able to aggregate all choosen enforcer rules.
 The compound enforcer is also more efficient than using the single enforcer rules separately.

     <build>
       <plugins>